Wizardwa/Whatsappbot/README.md

 This is a whatsapp bot prototype

 **TODO LIST**
-\nRefactor code to use selenium
+Refactor code to use selenium
-\nAdd stop ability
+Add stop ability